anamika25bec10078-hub/Anamika/README.md

 Closes the program safely.

-# Stept o install & run the project
+# Steps to install & run the project
 Installation

 1. Install Python 3 from the official website.